ianlayzer/planet-generator/README.md

 This is a C++ / OpenGL application developed in QT Creator for procedurally generating planets using simplex noise.
 The intention for this application is that it may be used by 3D artists/game developers who may require a number of attractive and varied planets for their artwork or game.
-With these system, they can quickly create planets with different styles, color schemes, levels of resolution, and more.
+With this system, they can quickly create planets with different styles, color schemes, levels of resolution, and more.

 ## How to use it